The educational program of the master's degree course is designed to provide:

 - written and oral communication skills, in English to enable students to communicate independently and fluently with foreign partners.

-Graduates in the Industrial chemistry are expected to find employment in: research and development in chemical and electrochemical industries; design and management of pilot plants, chemical plants; industries and research centers working in diversified sectors of conventional and innovative materials; design and production of generators and electrochemical sensors.
+Graduates in Industrial Chemistry are expected to find employment in: research and development in chemical industries; design and management of pilot plants, chemical plants; industries and research centers working in diversified sectors of either conventional or innovative fields.

-- at least 20 ects in disciplines of mathematics, information technology and physics
+- at least 20 credits in disciplines of mathematics, information technology and physics

-- at least 70 ects in discipline groups belonging to the distinguishing areas included in the L-27 class table:
+- at least 70 CFU in discipline groups belonging to the distinguishing areas included in the L-27 Class Table: